xshenhan/manip-as-in-sim-suite/cdm/README.md

     --output visualization.png
 ```

 > We provide the example image and depth in the `cdm/input_data` folder.
-And the model can be downloaded from [here](https://huggingface.co/collections/depth-anything/camera-depth-models-68b521181dedd223f4b020db).
+And the available models can be downloaded from [here](https://huggingface.co/collections/depth-anything/camera-depth-models-68b521181dedd223f4b020db).
 ### Command Line Arguments

 - `--encoder`: Model size (`vits`, `vitb`, `vitl`, `vitg`) - default: `vitl`